|Watershed refers to an area of land where all the water drains to a central point, such as lake, river or stream.|

 - Disappearing Act Of Water – Where Does All The Water Go?

-To explore more about watershed definition, or any other definitions in Biology, register at BYJU’S.
+To explore more about the watershed definition, or any other definitions in Biology, register at BYJU’S.